We partnered with individuals and businesses to come up with innovative ways to solve challenges we face as a central bank. Check out the results.

 Results presented by Silver in June 2019 revealed that, for most skill levels, the tool could broadly determine an individual’s French proficiency more than 60 percent of the time.
 We estimate that an expanded sample size would improve on this performance.

 Silver came into the challenge with no experience in language evaluation and faced creating a tool that did not exist in this field.
-The knowledge and skills the company gained from collaborating with the Bank will trickle down to its work with other clients and consumers.
+The company will be able to use the knowledge and skills gained from collaborating with the Bank in its work with other clients and consumers.

 For the Bank, success was based on innovation and efficiency.
-We learned about the potential of AI and the value of innovative technologies when it comes to meeting challenges that don’t have a readily available commercial solution.
-The project will be a great foundation for doing experiments at the Bank in the future.
+We learned about the potential of artificial intelligence and the value of innovative technologies in meeting challenges that don’t have a readily available commercial solution.
+The project will be a great foundation for doing future experiments at the Bank.